Deobp/online_store/README.md

 SALT_ROUNDS = 1
 JWT_SECRET = "your_secret_key"
 ```
-Database Initialization
+**Database Initialization**

 To set up the initial database with default data, such as categories, users, and products, use the following command.

 Steps:

-Open a terminal.
+- Open a terminal.

-Navigate to the backend directory:
+- Navigate to the backend directory:

 ```bash
 cd backend
 ```

-Run the initialization script:
+- Run the initialization script:
 ```bash
 npm run init-db
 ```

 This script will:

-Connect to the MongoDB database specified in your .env configuration.
+- Connect to the MongoDB database specified in your .env configuration.

-Clear any existing data in the User, Product, and Category collections.
+- Clear any existing data in the User, Product, and Category collections.

-Populate the database with predefined categories, users, and products.
+- Populate the database with predefined categories, users, and products.

-Default Users
+- Create default Users

 The database will be initialized with two default users: